 Why might people come to therapy?

-People come to psychotherapy when their way of ‘doing things’, has become unsatisfactory, counter-productive, perhaps distressing.
+People come to psychotherapy when their ways of ‘doing things’- their patterns - have become unsatisfactory, counter-productive, perhaps distressing.
 They may want to change how they feel about themselves, and how they relate to others.
 They often want relief from the distress that goes with these old patterns.

-Throughout life, we can become stuck in a habitual way of doing things.
-The fixed pattern is known as a gestalt.
-The pattern ay have worked well for us in the past, and is now creating problems: relationships, personal distress, physical conditions, making the challenges of life more difficult to manage.
+Throughout life, we can become stuck in these habitual ways of doing things.
+The pattern may have worked well for us in the past, and is now creating problems, for example, relationships, personal distress, physical conditions, and so making the challenges of life more difficult to manage.

 What is Gestalt?

 Gestalt is a German word which refers to the total shape of something.
-Gestalt psychology, which has influenced gestalt therapy, maintains that we are “hard wired” to find meaning and patterns in life.
-These patterns help to organize memory, relationships, imagine or plan the future.
+Gestalt psychology, which has influenced gestalt therapy, maintains that we are “hard wired” to find meaningful patterns in life.
+These patterns are integral to the organisation of memory, relationships, imagination and ideas about the future.

 We absorb our experience using all our faculties – sensations, emotions, thoughts and ideas, and memory.
 We experience everything in relationship to others and the world around us.
 Some of our experiences happen outside of our awareness, some lead us to reflect on what has occurred.